 US HUD analysis of the Rochester MSA housing market estimates total demand for new units at 4,700, but only 1,090 under construction.
 Demands for types of residential living have shifted over the last ten years.
-From 2000 to 2010 we saw high demand for large lot single family homes, while more recently there is growing demand for smaller lot townhouses and multi-family units.
+From 2000 to 2010 we saw high demand for large lot single family homes, while more recent-

+Between 1980 and 2018, the Towns of Canandaigua and Farmington were responsible for 98% of all permits issued for multifamily housing, and 45% of the permitted single-family housing within Ontario County. ly there is growing demand for smaller lot townhouses and multi-family units.
 According to the Market Analysis from Camoin Associates, the Town will see continued demand for owner and renter occupied housing although slightly more units demanded for rent.
 Additionally, it projected both owner and renter occupied housing are likely to increase in price.